HazelnutParadise/insyra/Docs/lp.md

 The `lp` package provides functionality to solve Linear Programming (LP) problems using the GLPK library.
 It allows you to define and solve LP models, and provides tools to handle the results.

 > [!NOTE]
-> This package will automatically install GLPK on your system if it is not already installed.
+> - This package will automatically install GLPK on your system if it is not already installed.
+> - If you use Linux, you must have C Compiler installed.

 ## Installation